Hello!

 Relative asset thinking, considering the Japanese yen as one asset, changes the way you view the economy.

-It was said that the Nikkei average subsequently tripled from its lowest point to 20,000 yen.
+It was said that the Nikkei average subsequently tripled from its lowest point to 20,000 yen, when the exchange rate was around 120 yen to the dollar.

-In dollar terms, it's $166.
 I think three times is an exaggeration.

 The economy is likely to become more uncertain and unstable from now on.